yuxil2/battleship/DEVELOP.md

 - **show_ship_destroyed**: Shows a ship has been sunk.
 - **show_winner**: Declares the winner of the round.

-## Game Flow

-### Initialization

-- Define configurations.
-- Instantiate players.
-- Initiate a game round.

-### Setup Phase

-- Decide board dimensions.
-- Players add ships to their fleets.
-- Players position their ships on the board.

-### Combat Phase

-- Players take turns.
-- Select an opponent.
-- Choose a target coordinate.
-- Register hits or misses.
-- Check for sunk ships.
-- Update game state and provide feedback.

-### Endgame Phase

-- Declare the winner.
-- Option to reset and play another round.

 ## Future Improvements

-- **Extended Multiplayer**: Enable more than two players.
-- **AI Player**: Introduce computer opponents with varied difficulty levels.
 - **Enhanced Error Handling**: More robust error checks for all user inputs.
 - **GUI Integration**: Implement a graphical user interface.
-- **Scoring System**: Implement a scoring mechanism for multi-round games.
+- **AI Player**: Introduce computer opponents with varied difficulty levels.